Anonymous364572/DarkPhish/README.md

         - 11/3/2023 Upgraded from V0.1 To V0.2.
         - 10/29/2023 Upgraded from V0.0 To V0.1.

-  ## List of All the sites available on DarkPhish
+  ## List of All the sites available on DarkPhish:
   ...